TEALSK12/introduction-to-computer-science/lesson_05.md

 ### Introduce activity

-* Explain to students the Snap! coordinate system using the grid they have drawn from the Dow Now.
+Explain to students the coordinate system using the grid they have drawn from the dow now.
-* Define the Origin and that its center is (0,0).
+Define the origin and that its center is (0,0).
-* Define the Grid Limits of positive and negative 240 on the x-axis and positive and negative 180 on the y-axis.
+Define the grid limits of positive and negative 240 on the x-axis and positive and negative 180 on the y-axis.

 ### Classroom activity